Saltwater Fish For Beginners

 - Chalk Bass – These fish resist illness better than most, as well as being generally resilient creatures.
 This makes it easier for you to learn the process.

 - Damselfish – These species require only 30 gallons of water, meaning you can start small.

 - Dottyback – Another type of fish happy to swim around in 30 gallons, and they can add a splash of color to your tank.

 - Firefish – They play well with others and are happy to eat most things.

 - Talbot’s Damsel – They control the algae levels in the tank and can be purchased in most places.

-- Mollies – Can live in fresh or saltwater, meaning that there is less pressure on getting the balance right first time with Mollies.
+- Mollies – Can live in fresh or saltwater, meaning there is less pressure on getting the balance right first with Mollies.

 Finding Nemo himself!
-These are among the most popular fish pets for a reason, they are extremely easy to take care of.
-If you are looking for the most easy-going sub-species of clownfish then opt for the False Percula.
-Not only are clownfish themselves easy to find in pet shops, but the dry pellets and frozen food they like to munch on is also readily available.
-Therefore, you won’t be running around town or scouring the internet for any rare sources of food.
-In terms of adding a bit of life to your tank, clownfish are not ones to hide as much as some species, meaning they add a lot to your saltwater community.
+These are among the most popular fish pets because they are straightforward to take care of.
+If you are looking for the most easy-going sub-species of clownfish, then opt for the False Percula.
+Not only are clownfish themselves easy to find in pet shops, but the dry pellets and frozen food they like to munch on are also readily available.
+Therefore, you won’t be running around town or scouring the internet for any rare food sources.
+In terms of adding a bit of life to your tank, clownfish are not ones to hide as much as some species, meaning they add a lot to your saltwater community.y.